Subbeh/arch_bootstrap/README.md

 ## Usage

-Simply run the following command on your newly instally Arch environment to start the bootstrapping process.
+Simply run the following command on your newly installed Arch environment to start the bootstrapping process.
 Please do **not** run as root, and instead run it under your own user.

 ```
 curl -L b00t.me | bash